Qāriʾ

-A qāriʾ (قَارِئ, plural قُرَّاء qurrāʾ or قَرَأَة qaraʾa; feminine form: qāriʾa قَارِئَة) is a person who recites the Quran with the proper rules of recitation (tajwid).
+A qāriʾ (قَارِئ, /ar/, plural قُرَّاء qurrāʾ) is a person who recites the Quran with the proper rules of recitation (tajwid).
+While in modern times the term refers primarily to professional reciters, historically the qurrāʾ represented an elite class of scholars and early Muslim settlers who played a pivotal role in the administration and political history of the early Rashidun Caliphate.

+The quadrumvirate of important modern Quran reciters: (Top-right) Muhammad Siddiq Al-Minshawi, (Top-left) Abdul Basit Abdul Samad, (Bottom-right) Mahmoud Khalil Al-Hussary, (Bottom-left) Mustafa Ismail.

 Although it is encouraged, a qāriʾ does not necessarily have to memorize the Quran, just to recite it according to the rules of tajwid with melodious sound.

 Notable qurrāʾ

-The following list is a partial list of some notable reciters of the Qur'an:
+Early Islamic period (7th century)

+In the early Caliphate, the qurrāʾ were an elite class of scholars and settlers who played a decisive role in provincial administration and the Uprisings against Uthman (654–656).